ux/ui essentials

 Moreover, many of the inactive users are potentially your most valuable customers.
 In this respect, the customer churn rate also gets related to the customer retention rate.
 This subject is explored in great detail in the next article of this guide.

-In some sense, the retention rate is a mirror concept for the churn rate.
-It identifies the percentage of those users who did not churn and continued to use your awesome product.
+In some sense, customer churn and retention are mirror concepts.
+The latter identifies the percentage of those users who did not churn and continued to use your awesome product.
 For instance, if your churn rate is 5%, then your customer retention rate is 95%.

 What is a normal customer churn rate?